hfroot/megapopword/doc/gpt-prompts.md

 Note that this code uses the async/await syntax, which requires the enclosing function to be marked as async.

 I hope this helps!
 Let me know if you have any questions or need further clarification.
+Please make the table use monospaced font

+To use monospaced font for the table, you can add the following CSS rule:

+table {
+  font-family: monospace;
+}

+This will apply the monospaced font to the entire table.
+If you only want to apply it to the cells, you can use the following rule instead:

+td {
+  font-family: monospace;
+}

+Given a rectangular parent container, how can I make a square child element?

+To make a square child element within a rectangular parent container, you can set the width and height of the child element to be equal.
+You can do this in CSS by setting both the width and height to be a percentage value of the parent element's width or height, or by setting both to be a fixed length value in pixels or any other valid length unit.

+For example, to make a square child element that is 50% of the width of its parent element, you can use the following CSS:

+.parent {
+  width: 500px;
+  height: 300px;
+}

+.child {
+  width: 50%;
+  height: 50%;
+}

+Alternatively, to make the child element a fixed size of 100 pixels, you can use the following CSS:

+.parent {
+  width: 500px;
+  height: 300px;
+}

+.child {
+  width: 100px;
+  height: 100px;
+}

+It's also possible to use the padding property to make the child element a square.
+In this case, you can set the padding-top or padding-bottom to be a percentage value of the parent element's width, or a fixed length value in pixels or any other valid length unit.
+The child element will then take up the full width of the parent element, and the height will be determined by the padding value.

+For example, to make the child element a square using padding, you can use the following CSS:

+.parent {
+  width: 500px;
+  height: 300px;
+}

+.child {
+  padding-top: 50%;
+  width: 100%;
+}

+Or, to make the child element a fixed size of 100 pixels using padding, you can use the following CSS:

+.parent {
+  width: 500px;
+  height: 300px;
+}

+.child {
+  padding-top: 100px;
+  width: 100%;
+}